 Most of this will work on most mainstream Browsers, although some pages might not work well in small-screen devices.

-We try to layer information so that readers can decide to omit less important layers if they wish to.
+We try to layer information so that readers have the freedom to omit less important layers if they wish to.
 Some 'layering' techniques used are explained below:

 More important information are in bold or highlighted while less important information are dimmed or in collapsed panels such as the below.